entinfx/WaveBot/README.md

 ### TODO
 * Add timestamps to console logs
 * Add command interface to set prefix string, clear all nicknames
-* Use PM2 to handle Node on the server
 * Graceful shutdown (e.g. reset nicknames on shutdown)